 About GTmetrix, PageSpeed Insights and other website speed testers

 There are endless situations one can encounter while checking the speed of a website on a website speed tester, especially considering that there are many of those.
-Let's start by stating that not all of them measure the same things, so it is normal to get different results.
-Please have a read at this article by Kinsta to know how to properly run a website speed test: How to Properly Run a Website Speed Test
+Let's start by stating that not all of them measure the same things, so it is normal to get different results depending on where you test your site.
+So, first of all, please have a read at this article by Kinsta to know how to properly run a website speed test: How to Properly Run a Website Speed Test

 Our key takeaways from what we have learned in years of experience are:

 - Each speed tester measures your sites in a different way and using different algorithms, so like we said, it is normal to get different results.
-For example, GTmetrix is more technical, while PageSpeed Insights focuses more on loading time, for example.
+For example, GTmetrix is more technical, while PageSpeed Insights focuses more on user experience.

-- Each result is always different than the previous one because such tests depend on many things: the current traffic from the test server to your site, the time of the day, the concurrent users you have right now, the load of the test server, etc.
+- Each result is always different than the previous one because such tests depend on many things: the current traffic from the test server to your site, the time of the day, the load of the test server, your caching solution, etc.

 - Real browsers provide a better indication of your website’s performance.